yay218/RecognizingQuantityName/README.md

 Recognizing Quantity Names for Tabular Data
 ==========

-This is the datasets and Python code for recognizing quantity names for tabular data.
+This is the datasets and Python code for **Recognizing Quantity Names for Tabular Data**.
+The paper can be found [here](http://ceur-ws.org/Vol-2127/paper1-datasearch.pdf).
+The presentation slides can be found [here](https://drive.google.com/file/d/1tHRPQPCGPon7IhUeJw6lOVkSQ_vRAfyp/view?usp=sharing).

 Prepare for the Dataset
 ------------------------